Educational Initiatives

 The AAUW-D Marge Powell Leadership Award

-This annual financial award is presented by AAUW-D in honor of past member community leader, and human right’s advocate Marge Powell (for the14th year).
-It is awarded to one student from each of the three Dearborn Public Schools high schools.
-Each school committee selects the senior based on excellence in leadership, integrity, and community service to receive the award at an annual public ceremony and reception.
+This annual financial award is presented by AAUW-D in honor of past member community leader and human right’s advocate Marge Powell .
+It has been awarded for 14 years.
+One graduating senior student is selected from each of the three Dearborn Public Schools high schools based on excellence in leadership, integrity, and community service.
+They receive their monetary award and certificate at our annual public ceremony and reception.
+Plaques from AAUW-D hang in the hallways of Dearborn High, Edsel Ford, and Fordson are inscribed annually with each new awardee’s name.

 2025 Marge Powell Leadership Award Honorees